Marak/ayyo-wars/ReadMe.md

 ## Project Goals

-To create an amazing community built open-source game which can be used as an educational tool for years to come.
+To create an amazing community built open-source video game which can be used as an educational tool for years to come.
 Blurring the lines between Programmer and Gamer.
 An omage to retro gaming.
 The next generation's MineCraft.

 <img width="963" alt="screen-shot-alpha" src="https://user-images.githubusercontent.com/70011/114273210-345df500-99e7-11eb-8eaa-6730847f113a.png">